epinowcast/epinowcast/README.md

 <img src="man/figures/README-week_nowcast-1.png" width="100%" />

+Here we see that the model is underestimating the incidence of hospitalisations that were ultimately reported.
+There are a range of potential reasons for this, the first being that the process model does not fully capture the trend or day of the week periodicity present in the data.
+See our case study vignettes for ideas on how deal with such issues.

 ## Citation

-If using `epinowcast` in your work please consider citing it using the following,
+If you use `epinowcast` in your work, please consider citing it using the following,

     #> To cite package 'epinowcast' in publications use:
     #>
-    #>   Abbott S, Lison A, Funk S, Pearson C, Gruson H (2021). "epinowcast:
+    #>   Abbott S, Lison A, Funk S, Pearson C, Gruson H, Guenther F (2021).
-    #>   Flexible hierarchical nowcasting." _Zenodo_.
+    #>   "epinowcast: Flexible hierarchical nowcasting." _Zenodo_.
     #>   doi:10.5281/zenodo.5637165 <https://doi.org/10.5281/zenodo.5637165>,
     #>   <https://github.com/epinowcast/epinowcast>.
     #>